zulkhan99/ICT2206-WebSecurity/README.md

 # ICT2206-WebSecurity
-A bcommand line tool that uses machine learning technique extract useful information about websites checks SSL certificate of the website (creation and expiry date) checks if the URL is malicious checks if domain is registered
+A bcommand line tool that uses machine learning technique extract useful information about websites checks SSL certificate of the website checks if the URL is malicious checks if domain is registered